rcfduarte/nmsat/docs/docs/parameters.md

 connection_pars = {
     # [int] - total number of connections to establish
 	'n_synapse_types': 4,

 	 # [list of tuples] - each tuple corresponds to 1 connection and
 	 # has the form (tget_pop_label, src_pop_label)
 	'synapse_types': [('E', 'E'), ('E', 'I'), ('I', 'E'), ('I', 'I')],

+    # [list of str] - optional, additional names of the synapse models,
+    # useful is multiple synapses with different properties are derived
+    # from the same NEST model
+    'synapse_names': ['EE', 'EI', 'IE', 'II'],

 	# [list of bool] - whether synaptic connections are
 	# established relying on nest.topology module